neo4j/graphql/docs/rfcs/rfc-025-cypher-field-filters.md

 ### Cypher Generation

-`@cypher` fields as to be treated differently when filtered.
+`@cypher` fields have to be treated differently when filtered.

 For instance, if for a not `@cypher` field a filter is applied as follow: